VirtualDharm/practice/RevisionNotes/Js.md

 const activity = 'Surfing';
 const beach = { activity };
 console.log(beach); // { activity: 'Surfing' }

+Object.keys(person)
+Object.values(person)
+Object.enteries(person)

+### What is prototype in JavaScript?
+Prototypes are the mechanism by which we can change the object constructor.
+It's easy to add in new property in object named say function Person(name){this.Username=name} myMother=new Person myMother.nationality="Indian"
+Person.prototype.nationality = "English"; so now we can do myMother.nationality="Indian" // Add a new thing in object constructor

 // good example of encapsulation: const cat = {